ELECTRICAL EQUIPMENT FIELD EVALUATION SERVICES

 1. SCOPE OF SERVICES:

-A signed and sealed Engineering Evaluation Report will be submitted to the Client and the Washington State Department of Labor and Industries.
-The report will be signed by a Washington-licensed Professional Electrical Engineer accredited for evaluation and approval of Industrial Utilization Equipment:
+A signed and sealed "Engineering Evaluation Report" will be submitted to the Client and the Washington State Department of Labor and Industries.
+Report is a compliance and safety validation and carries certain legal, safety and technical authority.
+The Report will be signed by a Washington-licensed Professional Electrical Engineer accredited for evaluation and approval of Industrial Utilization Equipment:

 A. per WAC 296-46B-903 & WAC-296-46B-997